kuzudb/kuzu-docs/docs/rdf-graphs/rdf-import.md

 If you are ingesting a large Turtle file and you are running into memory issues, you can set `IN_MEMORY=false`.

 By default, Kùzu will ignore malformed lines during loading.
-Setting `STRICT=true` will make the system through an runtime exception when encountering a malformed line.
+Setting `STRICT=true` will make the system through a runtime exception when a malformed line is encountered.

 ###  Importing Multiple Turtle Files
 Similar to importing multiple CSV or Parquet files, you can also import multiple Turtle files by specifying a glob pattern.